volodymyrprokopyuk/problem-solving/README.md

   lazy algorithm (SRFI-45)
 - `force` promise e -> e + memoization
 - `eager` e -> promise e, eagerly evaluated type converter to a promise
-- **Generators** = a procedure with no arguments that yields a series of values ending with the EOF (very lightweight implementation of on-demand calculations).
+- **Generators** Gauche = a procedure with no arguments that yields a series of values ending with the EOF (very lightweight implementation of on-demand calculations).
 Generators work in a pipeline (DAG) of generators representing a lazy value-propagation network
   - `(use gauche.generator)`
-- **Lazy sequence** = indistinguishable from ordinary list structure (all list procedures can be used on a lazy sequence) with a lazy pair, whose `car` is immediately / eagerly evaluated and whose `cdr` is implicitly / automatically forced on demand.
+- **Lazy sequence** Gauche = indistinguishable from ordinary list structure (all list procedures can be used on a lazy sequence) with a lazy pair, whose `car` is immediately / eagerly evaluated and whose `cdr` is implicitly / automatically forced on demand.
 Lazy sequence is not strictly lazy and always evaluates one item